ajmpawlik/CV-Aleksandra-Pawlik/README.md

 Curiosity, thirst for understanding, and a desire for intellectual growth are at the very core of guiding principles that lead me to explore anthropology, media, and economics in the academic settings.
 I have always been interested in practical applications of the knowledge I gained and repeatedly confronted it with the reality through work as a researcher/monitoring and evaluation consultant - drawing from the skillset of anthropologist and economist, as well as in radio and print applying the tools of journalistic trade.

 I enjoyed the process of learning "on the job".
-Without prior experience I have been entrusted with managing finance and administration of an American law firm in Kabul, and took on this challenge.
+In 2012, without prior experience I have been entrusted with managing finance and administration of an American law firm in Kabul, and took on this challenge.
 The successful introduction an improved accounting system I delivered within the first quarter of my engagement in the company proved that once focused on the task and exploration of best practices, there is no limit to what one can learn in a short period of time.

 #### Great collaborator and team-builder
-I thrive working in the teams.
+I thrive in teams.
 I used to work in various set-ups:
 * during my time at Makers I have been a member of the self-organising teams following the agile principles.
 It was a great opportunity to learn, develop functioning applications and solutions, and most importantly create great working culture.
 With my colleagues we captured the spirit of teamwork on the two vlog channels, <a href="https://www.youtube.com/watch?v=QyjI074rbqE"> Forest programming language development </a> and <a href="https://www.youtube.com/watch?v=6fr4jZW9YTg&feature=youtu.be"> the work on the Rails project</a>.
-* while working an evaluator subcontracting for the London based Coffey International Development I have been in charge of operations of task-focused teams comprised of remotely working external contractors.
-It allowed me to
+* while working as an evaluator subcontracting for the London based Coffey International Development, I have been in charge of operations of task-focused teams comprised of remotely working contractors and external parties.
+It allowed me to learn how to manage and collaborate across different time-zones and cultures without the comfort of developing relationships face to face.
+*

 ## Education